 This bulletin aims to keep you up to date with the current situation regarding the resumption of dental services across our region which, like everywhere in the country, have been severely impacted by the coronavirus pandemic.

 The dental sector has faced particular challenges since March 2020, due to the proximity between a dental professional and a patient’s airway and the relatively high proportion of aerosol generating procedures (AGPs) undertaken.
-Because of the use of a high speed drill and the high risk of transmission via AGPs, dental services were not permitted to see patients for face to face care at the start of the pandemic and when services resumed were unable, and are still unable, to see the number of patients during a clinical session that they could before the pandemic due to the need to comply with strict infection control guidance for the safety of patients and staff. this, together with the need to work within infection control guidance, has led to a backlog of unmet need, delayed and suspended treatments.
+Because of the use of a high speed drill and the high risk of transmission via AGPs, dental services were not permitted to see patients for face to face care at the start of the pandemic and when services resumed were unable, and are still unable, to see the number of patients during a clinical session that they could before the pandemic due to the need to comply with strict infection control guidance for the safety of patients and staff.
+This has led to a backlog of unmet need, delayed and suspended treatments.

 Whilst all NHS dental practices are open and able to safely provide a full range of treatments, the reduced capacity across the dental sector means that they have been asked to continue to follow the advice of the Chief Dental Officer, which is to prioritise patients according to their clinical need.